-Contracted at the end of 2018, this investment will bring information on integrated crop protection to Australian pineapple growers, to help the industry achieve higher yields and produce high-quality fruit with lower production costs and a reduction in the use of pesticides.
-It will also facilitate information exchange with and between growers, pineapple industry advisers, chemical company representatives and the broader supply chain.
+From 2018 to 2023, this investment brought information on integrated crop protection to Australian pineapple growers, to help the industry achieve higher yields and produce high-quality fruit with lower production costs and a reduction in the use of pesticides.
+It also facilitated information exchange with and between growers, pineapple industry advisers, chemical company representatives and the broader supply chain.

-Activities are set to include integrated crop protection workshops; updating of the industry’s best practice manual; production of materials including videos and fact sheets; the use of on-farm demonstration sites; and research into pineapple plant nutrition and pest and disease management.
+Activities included integrated crop protection workshops; updating of the industry’s best practice manual; production of materials including videos and fact sheets; the use of on-farm demonstration sites; and research into pineapple plant nutrition and pest and disease management.

-The project will also deliver the quarterly industry Pineapple Press e-newsletter, a website and annual industry field days.
+The project also delivered the quarterly industry Pineapple Press e-newsletter, a website and annual industry field days.

-This project is a strategic levy investment in the Hort Innovation Pineapple Fund.
+This project was a strategic levy investment in the Hort Innovation Pineapple Fund